bokulich-lab/q2-ena-uploader/README.md

 - `--i-demux`: The demultiplexed sequencing data, either single-end or paired-end.
 - `--i-experiment`: Artifact containing experiments submission parameters.
+- `--i-samples-submission-receipt`: Artifact containing the submission receipt of the study and samples.
+- `--i-file-transfer-metadata`: Artifact containing the metadata of the file transfer to the ENA FTP server.
 - `--p-action`: 2 action types are supported: ADD (default) and MODIFY.
 - `--p-dev`: A boolean parameter indicating whether the submission is a test.
 - `--p-submission-hold-date`: The release date for the data submission, determining when it will become public.
 The accepted date format is YYYY-MM-DD.